How To Increase Your Take Home Pay

 Signs You're Over-Withholding:

-- You haven't updated your W-4 after a major life change
+- You haven't updated your W-4 since a marriage, divorce, new child, or job change

-1. Use the IRS Tax Withholding Estimator (irs.gov/W4App)
+1. Use the IRS Tax Withholding Estimator at irs.gov/W4App

-2. Compare your estimated tax liability to your projected withholding
+2. Compare your estimated annual tax liability to your projected annual withholding

-3. If over-withholding, claim additional deductions on Step 4(b) of your W-4
+3. If you're over-withholding, claim additional deductions on Step 4(b) of your W-4

-If you owe a large bill each April, you may face underpayment penalties (generally if you owe more than $1,000 and have paid less than 90% of current year or 100% of prior year's tax).
-Use line 4(c) of the W-4 to add additional withholding per paycheck.
+If you owe a large bill every April, you may also face an underpayment penalty — triggered when you owe more than $1,000 and have paid less than 90% of the current year's tax (or 100% of prior year's tax).
+Use line 4(c) to add extra withholding per paycheck.
+Specific, predictable, fixed.

 5. Pre-Tax Commuter Benefits